christophnetz/Cinema_git_old/README.md

 ### N
 The parameters pred.N and prey.N sets the population size for predators (fixed) and prey (fixed at the beginning of a generation, then reduced by predation), and the ratio between them.
 We used prey.N = 10,000 as default and either pred.N = 10,000 or pred.N = 1,000 to vary between a predator-prey ratio of 1:1 and 1:10.
+Much larger values should be avoided due to computational constraints.

 ### L
 The parameter L sets the sensory and movement range diameter for predators and prey and can take the values of {3, 5, 7, 33}.